kwameopareasiedu/react-simple-widgets/src/widgets/table-view/table-view-usage.md

 - `onSort?: (prop: string, direction: SortDirection) => void`

   An optional callback function which is called when the header sorting changes.
 It is passed the column sort key (`prop`) and the direction of the sort. direction can be `SortDirection.NONE`, `SortDirection.ASC` or `SortDirection.DESC`.

+- `onRowClick?: (item: any, itemIndex?: number) => void`

+  An optional callback function which is called when a table row is clicked.
+The function is passed the item and index of that `<tr>`.
+If specified the cursor will change to a pointer when hovered.